ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 ## Related features

-* You can read more about {@link installation/getting-started/getting-and-setting-data getting and setting data} in the Installation section.
+You can read more about {@link installation/getting-started/getting-and-setting-data getting and setting data} in the Getting started section.

 ## Common API

-The {@link module:autosave/autosave~Autosave} plugin registers the {@link module:autosave/autosave~AutosaveAdapter} used to save the data. {@link module:autosave/autosave~AutosaveConfig} is used to control the behavior of the adapter.
+The {@link module:autosave/autosave~Autosave} plugin registers the {@link module:autosave/autosave~AutosaveAdapter} used to save the data.

+You can use {@link module:autosave/autosave~AutosaveConfig} to control the behavior of the adapter.

 ## Contribute

-The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core).
+The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-autosave](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-autosave).